 There’s more out there, though, and the other ad formats can help you stand out.

-In 2020, Kellogg Cereal Company was one of three brands to partner with Hulu to test this format.
-The launch occurred even before COVID-19 forced audiences home, but took on greater importance as viewership rose.
+In 2020, Kellogg Cereal Company was one of three brands to partner with Hulu to test the new Binge ad format.
+Maker’s Mark was part of the test, too.